 Sketch for Crowd on Train, Susan Bercu, pencil

 Bonus Strange Facts

-Trains Trains were a prevalent mode of travel yet, it is ironic that Robert: 1) was saved from falling off a train platform; 2) was eye-witness to the shooting of President James Garfield at a train station; 3) had just stepped off the train when learning the news that President William McKinley was shot; 4) was president of Pullman Palace Car Company.
+Trains were a prevalent mode of travel yet, it is ironic that Robert: 1) was saved from falling off a train platform.
+2) was eye-witness to the shooting of President James Garfield at train station.
+3) just stepped off the train when learned that President William McKinley was shot; 4) was president of Pullman Palace Car Company.

 Assassin The father of the Booth brothers was named Junius Brutus after legendary Roman statesman Marcus Junius Brutus, one of the assassins of Julius Caesar.

-Romance A newspaper account suggested that a romantic rivalry between Robert Lincoln and John Wilkes for the same woman, Lucy Hale, was a motive for the assassination.
+Romance It was suggested that a romantic rivalry between Robert Lincoln and John Wilkes for the same woman, Lucy Hale, was a motive for the assassination.
 Robert denied knowing her.
 A photo of Hale (daughter of Senator John Parker Hale) was found in Booth’s diary.
-Booth also attended President Lincoln's Second Inauguration as a guest of Hale.
+Booth attended President Lincoln's Second Inauguration as a guest of Hale.